Skip to main content

 • Learning mindset: Reviews are opportunities to learn, not tests to pass

-• Appropriate depth: Major issues get attention; trivial ones don't block
+• Appropriate depth: Major issues get attention; trivial ones do not block

 For more on balancing review load across your team, see Review Load Balancing Guide.